AnkitNigam1985/stratascratch.github.io/SQL Exercises/Solutions/basic-sql-exercises-with-solutions.md

    *Solution:*

-   To know the number of passengers, we need to count the distinct names on the datasets. titanic table.
+   To know the number of passengers, we need to count the distinct names on the `datasets.titanic` table.
 The following query will give us an answer of 891 passengers.
    ```sql
       SELECT count(distinct name)